back to insights

 Nuevo Leon: Mexico's industrial capital

 Monterrey and its surrounding metropolitan area remain the centre of gravity for Mexican manufacturing.
-The state attracted over $5.2 billion in foreign direct investment in 2024, led by automotive, steel, glass, cement, appliances, and an emerging semiconductor ecosystem.
+The state recorded about $2.1 billion in foreign direct investment in 2024 in the federal Economy Ministry's official registry, and it consistently ranks among Mexico's top two or three FDI recipients.
+The investment is led by automotive, steel, glass, cement, appliances, and an emerging semiconductor ecosystem.
 Tesla's confirmation of its Monterrey gigafactory, combined with investments from suppliers like Ternium, CEMEX, and Nemak, has reinforced the state's position as the industrial anchor of North America's southern corridor.

 The advantages are structural.
-Monterrey sits 220 kilometres from the Laredo-Nuevo Laredo border crossing, the busiest commercial land port in the Western Hemisphere, processing over $300 billion in bilateral trade annually.
+Monterrey sits 220 kilometres from the Laredo-Nuevo Laredo border crossing, the busiest commercial land port in the Western Hemisphere, processing over $339 billion in two-way trade in 2024.
 The city has Mexico's highest concentration of engineering talent, with Tecnológico de Monterrey, UANL, and a network of technical schools producing graduates in automation, mechatronics, and industrial engineering.

 The trade-off is cost.
 Monterrey's industrial real estate vacancy rate has fallen below 2%, according to Mexico Business News, and lease rates have risen 15% to 20% since 2023.
 Labour costs are 20% to 30% above the national manufacturing average.
 For companies that need proximity to the US border and access to deep supplier networks, Monterrey remains the default.
 For cost-sensitive operations, the premium may not pencil.